Magic Realm: Gameplay

 In the game, a player takes the role of one (or more) of sixteen different characters.
 Each character has different abilities, strengths, weaknesses, and different allies and foes among the native groups and visitors that can appear on the board.
 Once characters have been chosen, each player chooses individual victory conditions based on 5 categories: Great Treasures, Spells, Fame, Notoriety and Gold.
-The player allocates between 2-5 points (depending on the level he plays at) to the categories in any way he wishes.
+The player allocates between 2-5 points (depending on the level he plays at) to the categories in any way they wish.
 The allocation usually corresponds to the type of character played.
 The player will then attempt to obtain these goals through fighting with monsters, trading and various quests and searches for treasure and items, and encounters with other characters and the various beings in the Realm.
-The player who first achieves his personal victory conditions wins the game.
+The player who first achieves their personal victory conditions wins the game.

 Example: the Swordsman might choose 2 points in Great Treasures, 1 in Fame and 2 in Gold, meaning that to win he needs to have 2 great treasures, 10 fame, and 60 gold pieces.
-As the Swordsman has no magical ability he would not be after spells.
-Another character like the Wizard might choose differently, perhaps decreasing the need for gold and great treasures to obtain spells for casting.
+As the Swordsman has no magical ability they would not pursue spells.
+Another character, such as the Wizard, might choose differently, perhaps decreasing the need for gold and great treasures to obtain spells for casting.
 Winning the game is quite challenging, and the chances of your character dying at the hands of monsters, hostile natives, or another perfidious character are significant.

 The game has many unique features that were groundbreaking for its time that can make repeat play very enjoyable: notably the random distribution of treasure sites, monsters, treasures, and spell cards and the novel board which is built collectively by the players from hexagonal tiles that can be put together in literally millions of ways following a few simple rules to ensure the connectivity of the paths.
 The ability of characters with magical skills to enchant hex tiles during play, causing the tiles to flip over and changing the paths and adding magic colors to the tile, is another unique and intriguing feature.

-However, the setup preparation time is extremely long.
-Preparing the treasure setup card can take 30 min or more and the actual building of the board before you can begin can also take a fair amount of time, particularly for the inexperienced player.
-In addition, the unique combat system takes some time getting used to.
+The setup preparation time is relatively long.
+Preparing the treasure setup card can take 30 minutes or longer.
+The building of the game board can also take a considerable amount of time, particularly for inexperienced players.
+In addition, some players find the combat system difficult to learn.
 To aid in this effort, and to bend the learning curve, the game system allows to play truncated versions known as encounters.
 In the Second Edition rules there are 4 encounters - as opposed to 7 in the First Edition -, each one introducing a new game concept.
 This allows the players to master one part of the rules before learning the next section.